From finger pokes to flying sand, here’s how to handle just about every eye injury — including knowing when it’s time to call in the pros.

 When the kids’ horseplay gets a little too rough, a ground ball takes a bad bounce, or a group hug goes horribly awry:

-Time to call the eye doctor: A black eye, severe pain that lingers, and trouble seeing are all cues to get to an eye doctor ASAP.
+Time to call the eye doctor: A black eye, severe eye pain that lingers, and vision loss are all cues to get to an eye doctor ASAP.
 “Even a light hit to the eye area can sometimes lead to a serious eye condition,” like a detached retina, she says.

 Eye Injury #3: Your Eye Gets Scratched